CloudCannon/documentation/_editing/5_front_matter.md

 ***

 ### Array
-Similar to a hash, it separates the data into a different interface.
-Items in the array can be reordered and deleted and new items can be added.
+Similar to a hash, arrays are separated into a different interface.
+Items in the array can be reordered, deleted and new items can be added.

 #### Usage
-Set an array in the Front Matter.
+Set an array in the front matter.

 #### Front Matter
 {% highlight liquid %}